 Cadw, Plas Carew, Unit 5/7, Cefn Coed, Cardiff CF15 7QQ.
 Tel: 44 (0)29 2082 6877.
 For information on listing in Wales, see www.cadw.wales.gov.uk.

 How can the Victorian Society help to get a building listed?

 We can advise on how to apply for spot-listing and sometimes we submit buildings for spot-listing.
 However, local people are generally best-placed to do the necessary research, so we encourage people to do the submissions themselves.

 How quick is the listing process?

 It varies.
 If a building is under threat, do not leave it until the last moment to submit a listing application.
-English Heritage, the Department of Culture, Media and Sport (DCMS) and Cadw all have heavy workloads.
+Historic England, the Department of Culture, Media and Sport (DCMS) and Cadw all have heavy workloads.
 To list a building they need to give careful consideration to the information you provide.
 It is unfair to expect them to give an instant response because the demolition contractors are at the gates.
 Also, a developer may have spent a lot of money on a scheme thwarted by listing, which can sour any further discussions over the site.

 How can I stop a listed building from being altered?

 When an application for listed building consent is lodged with the local planning authority, interested parties have at least 21 days to comment or object.
 You need to write to the local authority, stating your objection to the scheme.
 You can ask us to comment.
 You can mobilise local support: see our useful campaign guide to running a campaign to save an historic building.